learn-co-students/react-actions-lab-g-416/README.md

 * Users will be able to select cells, the currently selected cell is shown in the bottom left hand corner (`5 — 1` in the screenshot).
-* The table is dynamic: We can add and remove columns from the able, but there will always be a minimum of one cell.
+* The table is dynamic: We can add and remove columns from the table, but there will always be a minimum of one cell.
 * For obvious reasons, our users are going to be able to select a cell and fill it with content.